 Underwater vehicle operators have to make a choice when deciding on a sonar imaging system to integrate on their systems.
 The decision could result in a trade-off, with a choice to be made between achieving high levels of range and resolution, and power and weight budgets.
-The decision made can impact the value of subsea survey, classifying and mapping operations.
+The decision made can impact the value of the subsea survey, classifying and mapping operations.
 But does it always have to be a trade-off?

 What is a Multiple Aperture Sonar?